notmuchtoit/angular-image-viewer/README.md

 ## Local setup for this branch:

-* Add respective version of this component. yarn add @clarivate/angular-image-viewer.
+- Add respective version of this component. yarn add @notmuchtoit/angular-image-viewer.
-* yarn serve-lib is to compile your changes in projects\angular-image-viewer and it will update in dist folder.
-But to reflect in UI, update projects\angular-image-viewer\ng-package.json file dest to node_module location. "dest": "../../node_modules/@clarivate/angular-image-viewer",
+- yarn serve-lib is to compile your changes in projects\angular-image-viewer and it will update in dist folder.
+But to reflect in UI, update projects\angular-image-viewer\ng-package.json file dest to node_module location. "dest": "../../node_modules/@notmuchtoit/angular-image-viewer",
-* yarn start to get the application up.
+- yarn start to get the application up.

-Note: This package is built using the idea from ngx-image-viewer(https://github.com/jpilfold/ngx-image-viewer).
+Note: This package is built using the idea from ngx-image-viewer(https://github.com/jpilfold/ngx-image-viewer) and clarivate's version https://github.com/clarivate/angular-image-viewer.
 It has advantage that it uses latest dependencies which fixes Issue #23 & #29 i.e related to FullScreen Image.